Four week knitting course at Creative Space, Bristol

-This four-week course will teach you everything you need to know to knit a classic Fair Isle colourwork hat.
+Join Jacki from The Woolly Badger for this four-week course that’ll teach you everything you need to know to knit a classic Fair Isle colourwork hat.

 We’ll start with the basics; how to read a pattern, pick your yarns, and choose the right colours.
 Then over the course of the four weeks we’ll work through casting on, working with floats, keeping even tension, shaping your hat, and finally blocking and finishing.

 The course starts on Tuesday 28 September at 19:00pm and runs at the same time each Tuesday for four weeks.Tickets are £95, and include the pattern, needles, and a selection of 100% wool yarns to pick from for your hat.
 Plus tea and biscuits, because it’s not a good knit night unless you’ve got tea and biscuits.

 If you’ve got any questions, then take a look at the FAQ below or give me a shout.

 Buy your ticket for the Learn to Knit a Fair Isle Hat workshop

 Got questions about the Fair Isle hat knitting workshop?
 Hit me up.

 I’m Jacki, the designer behind The Woolly Badger.
 I’ve been knitting for more than a decade, designing for a few years, and teaching online workshops since lockdown.
 I really love knitting, and I especially love helping people gain the confidence to try out things they find a bit scary.
 You can see what I’m up to on Instagram, and find my patterns on Ravelry.

 The Learn to Knit a Fair Isle Hat workshop is taking place at the lovely Creative Space in North Street, Bedminster, Bristol.
 It’s a space that’s just for creative workshops like this one.
 Lovely, hey?

 Do I need to have knitted colourwork before?